ferhatft/ferhatft/README.md

 - 🌱 I’m currently learning Microservices architecture and Agile Methodologies

-- ❓ Ask me about anything related to Djang and related technologies
+- ❓ Ask me about anything related to Django and related technologies

 <br/>